Have $165 Million to Spare? You Could Buy Aaron Spelling's Former Mansion - E! Online

 Now, it's on the market again.
 And according to the listing held by Drew Fenton and Jeff Hyland of Hilton & Hyland, it could be all yours for a cool $165 million.
 Pocket change, right?

-Per the Los Angeles Times, which was first to report the listing, the more than 56,000 square-foot home boasts 123 rooms, including 14 bedrooms and 27 bathrooms.
+Per the Los Angeles Times, which was first to report news of the news of the listing, the more than 56,000 square-foot home boasts 123 rooms, including 14 bedrooms and 27 bathrooms.
 Yes, of course you want to take a peek.
 Be our guest.